-We have spent many a happy hour throughout the year on Marazion Beach.
+Marazion beach is one of the most popular and stunning beaches in Cornwall.
 In the summer the waves can be gentle and the water shallow, with plenty of beach for everyone and views stretching away to Mousehole to the west and the Lizard to the east, and the majestic St Michael’s Mount providing a unique backdrop to your day’s relaxation.
-For scavengers the beach always seems to have plenty of of driftwood to collect, and children will be kept busy finding the wide variety of shells and pebbles.
+For scavengers, the beach always seems to have plenty of driftwood to collect, and children will be kept busy finding a wide variety of shells and pebbles.

 Watersports and Kitesurfing